kdbeall/kdbeall.github.io/_posts/2018-10-07-Object-Literals-Python.md

             print("Vroom vroom!")
             print("Skrrrrt!")

-We can access attributes as follows.
+We can access and use attributes as we would a typical Python object.

+      Car.model = "Skyline"
       Car.race()

 Why is this possible?
 Because, in Python, classes themselves are objects!